ghkaan/BaR-release/README.md

 ### LOG messages
 BaR scans LOG files for specific signatures and categorizes detected messages into five groups: PROHIBITED, RESTRICTED, CONDITIONAL, INFORMATIONAL, and CLEAN.

 PROHIBITED – Critical errors and options that may suppress error messages; these must be corrected.
+Examples in SAS logs: records with "ERROR" or "FATAL", "NOTE: The SAS System stopped", "has not been compiled", "NOTE: Division by zero" and many more.
 RESTRICTED – System warnings that may indicate potentially dangerous situations leading to data loss or corruption; these must be reviewed and corrected.
-If it is not possible to correct, should be checked and documented (for example, additional informational message in the log about the check)
+If it is not possible to correct, should be checked and documented (for example, additional informational message in the log about the check).
+Examples in SAS logs: records with "WARNING", "NOTE: MERGE statement has more than one", "NOTE: Numeric values have been converted to character" and many more.
 CONDITIONAL – Conditionally acceptable messages that may point to unexpected data or inaccurate data processing; these should be reviewed.
+Examples in SAS logs: "NOTE: The above message was for the following by", "NOTE: Invalid data for", "NOTE: No convergence of" and many more.
 INFORMATIONAL – Informational messages.
+Examples in SAS logs: "already sorted", "ALERT_I", "ALERT_A" and other.
 CLEAN – All other messages.

 ---